sharocko/help.codecademy.com/proposed/general/codecademy-is-in-a-foreign-language.md

 ---
-title: Codecademy is in a foreign language!
+title: Codecademy is in a foreign language.
+How can I change it to my language?
 ---

 Sorry about that.
-To fix this, go to the bottom right of the homepage.
+You can change the language by, go to the bottom right of the homepage.
 You should see a box with the current language of the page:

 ![Language Dropdown](https://raw.github.com/RyzacInc/help.codecademy.com/master/published/_assets/_img/codecademy-is-in-a-foreign-language.png)